apache/arrow-site/powered_by.md

 * **[Cylon][35]:**  An open-source high performance distributed data processing library that can be seamlessly integrated with existing Big Data and AI/ML frameworks.
 Cylon uses Arrow memory format and exposes language bindings to C++, Java, and Python.
+* **[DACP][59]:** Data Access and Collaboration Protocol (DACP) is a communication protocol designed to support cross-node, cross-process data access in scientific and distributed computing environments.
+DACP provides standardized streaming-based data interactions over the Apache Arrow Flight protocol and defines a unified Streaming DataFrame (SDF) model, which acts as a high-performance abstraction for accessing and processing both structured and unstructured data.
 * **[Dask][15]:** Python library for parallel and distributed execution of dynamic task graphs.
 Dask supports using pyarrow for accessing Parquet files